 Lately, my business casual style essentials have included cropped mom-fit jeans, knit tanks, linen blazers, low block heeled sandals and tortoise framed sunnies!
 They create an easy, effortless outfit that’s easy to dress up or down with accessories — I opted for leopard and wood (recognize my wooden bag?) for a natural vibe!

 I’ve been wearing different renditions of this transitional outfit so often this summer — it’s comfortable and polished with professional flair!
-I have this inexpensive (but great quality!) knit tank from H&M in 3 colours (all of which mimic shades from the Pantone Autumn/Winter 2019/2020 Fashion Colour Trend Report), a white and an oatmeal linen blazer (catch the oatmeal version in action in my Spot On look, below) and 3 pairs of high waisted, mom fit light jeans (this one is cropped, one is more of a straight leg with light distressing and I also have a white cropped pair, also below) and I use them interchangeably to recreate the outfit formula over and over.
+I have this inexpensive (but great quality!) knit tank from H&M in 3 colours (all of which mimic shades from the Pantone Autumn/Winter 2019/2020 Fashion Colour Trend Report), a white and an oatmeal linen blazer (catch the oatmeal version in action in my Seeing Spots look, below) and 3 pairs of high waisted, mom fit light jeans (this one is cropped, one is more of a straight leg with light distressing and I also have a white cropped pair, also below) and I use them interchangeably to recreate the outfit formula over and over.
 You can easily swap accessories to dress it up or down and and make it more or less professional!

 I wasn’t exaggerating when I said I really have been living in this outfit formula!
 Here I’m wearing the mustard version of my favourite knit tank pair up with the white, high-waisted, cropped jeans I mentioned above.
 I could easily dress it up with a blazer and low-heels for a meeting, or style it for a glass of wine on the patio with a clutch or small bag and a pair of stilettos!